Miguelitos

-Miguelitos are a type of cream-filled puff pastry, which can also be referred to as a cake.
+Miguelitos are a type of cream-filled puff pastry dessert.
 They originated in La Roda, in Castilla–La Mancha, Spain: Manuel Blanco, the creator of these flaky desserts, was born in La Roda in 1925.
-After being a part of the military in 1960 he migrated to a place called Pamplona where his masterpiece was created.
+After being a part of the military in 1960 he migrated to a place called Pamplona where the pastry was created.
 The name Miguelito came after he decided to give his friend Miguel the first bite of his creation; from there the name stuck.
 La Roda de Albacete started to be known with various pastry chefs throughout Spain, causing the expansion of the dessert.

 Description

-They are a quite simple traditional cake consisting of soft puff pastry with a creamy custard-like filling, with a flaky cake like crust. and covered with sugar powder.
+Miguelitos are a simple traditional cake consisting of soft puff pastry with a creamy custard-like filling, with a flaky cake-like crust covered with sugar powder.
 They can be filled with milk, dark, and white chocolate along with the original cream.
-The all around dessert can be served hot or cold.
+The dessert can be served hot or cold.
 Sizes tend to vary based on the chefs preference.
 In Castilla–La Mancha, Miguelitos, have also been known to be served with a cup of café con leche.